AzureDataBox/azure-docs-rest-apis-public/docs-ref-overwrite/keyvault/vault-ops-secrets.md

 ---
-uid: KeyVaultClient/2016-10-01/SetSecret
+uid: keyvault.setsecret.setsecret
 authorization: Requires the secrets/set permission.
-parameters:
+uriParameters:
     - name: api-version
       description: Use the latest service version, 2016-10-01.
-description: *content
+summary: *content
 ---

 The CREATE operation adds a secret to the Azure Key Vault.
 If the named secret already exists, Azure Key Vault creates a new version of that secret.